TELEPHONE No. 69

 Wooden wall telephone, with Magneto bell, for use on CBS No's 1, 2 & 3 systems.

-This telephone was inherited National Telephone Ltd stock and has the standard N.T. switch hook.
+This telephone was inherited National Telephone Ltd stock and has the standard N.T. switch hook mechanism.

 Originally the GPO named many N.T.C. telephone models as "Instruments, Subscribers, Wall, N.T.
-No's 1, 2, 8, 11 and 12, without Generator, Modified" and later rewired and renamed them all as the Telephone No. 69.
+No's 1, 2, 8, 11 and 12, without Generator, Modified" and later rewired and renamed some them as the Telephone No. 59 or Telephone No. 69.
+The Telephone No. 69 can be identified as it will have the generator hole filled or have a cover plate fitted.
+The Telephone No. 59 has a generator.

 Lightning arresters are also fitted and these can be seen just above the handset.